For olim who came despite coronavirus, a different Yom Haatzmaut

 After three cancellations, Dorin and her parents were finally able to get to the country and start their quarantine period in the apartment they already owned in Netanya, where their relatives live.

-“It was a little boring, but also nice after so much stress in order to get organize and leave Los Angeles,” she explained, highlighting that she feels very lucky to be in Israel during these scary times, because she believes the country is one of the best places in the world to be.
+“It was a little boring, but also nice after so much stress, in order to get organized and leave Los Angeles,” she explained, highlighting that she feels very lucky to be in Israel in these scary times, because she believes the country is one of the best places in the world to be.

-Not being able to see her relatives, and especially her grandparents, who are so excited that they have moved, has been a little hard, she added.
+Not being able to see her relatives – and especially her grandparents, who are so excited that they have moved here – has been a little hard, she added.

 “However, they live close to where I go to buy groceries, so sometimes I tell them to go out on their balcony and we wave,” she said.

-Tamara Derkash, 64, also arrived at the end of March with her husband from Natick, Massachusetts.
-Also for them the process has not been the smoothest.
+TAMARA DERKASH, 64, also arrived at the end of March from Natick, Massachusetts, with her husband.
+For them, the process has also not been the smoothest.
 They managed to rent an apartment for the quarantine beforehand and now they are living in Jerusalem.

 “Everyone tries to be helpful, we had people delivering food, but everything remains such a struggle,” she told the Post.
 “For example, sometimes stores or offices often have English websites and explanations, but then they do not translate the special instruction for the coronavirus emergency which are only published in Hebrew.”

-Both Derkash and her husband are originally from the Former Soviet Union: she moved to the US from Ukrakine in 1981, he from Russia in 2005.
+Both Derkash and her husband are originally from the Former Soviet Union: she moved to the US from Ukraine in 1981, he from Russia in 2005.

+They are enjoying the ulpan that they have already started taking online.

-“We would be happy to celebrate Yom Haatzmaut, but we are not exactly sure how.
+“We would be happy to celebrate Independence Day, but we are not exactly sure how.
 Maybe we will watch some parades or ceremonies on TV,” she explained.

-As for the coronavirus crisis and the impact that it might have on their aliyah she is optimistic.
+As for the coronavirus crisis and the impact that it might have on their aliyah, she is optimistic.
 “I think everything is going to be ok.
-This is not my first immigration experience.
-I know how frustrating but also rewarding it can be.”
+This is not my first immigration experience; I know how frustrating but also [how] rewarding it can be.”

-The emergency has affected also Miriam Yifrach’s plans in Israel.
-The 23-year-old made aliyah in March from Boston by herself.
-She lived in the country before between ages 7 and 10 and came back for seminary and other occasions.
+The emergency has also affected Miriam Yifrach’s plans in Israel.
+The 23 year old made aliyah in March from Boston by herself.
+She lived in the country before between the ages of 7 and 10, and came back for seminary and other occasions.

 “I had originally planned to move to Haifa, where I lived when I was younger, but I’m not going to go until the situation settles,” she told the Post, explaining that she has some relatives in Jerusalem, including a brother who is currently serving in the army but lives very close to her when he is home.